Home/Problems/Competitors AI-Native, You Aren't

 What to review before changing the plan

-Name the failure layer before adding more motion.
+Name the real problem before adding more motion.

-Diagnostic use: AI search, answer engines, or citation surfaces do not understand or recommend the business cleanly.
-Qualified buyers may compare options without seeing enough trust, proof, or entity clarity.
-The next step is to separate the visible symptom from the actual failure layer before changing budget, vendor, content, page, or offer.
+Marketing Audit use: ChatGPT, Google AI, or other citation surfaces do not understand or recommend the business cleanly.
+Qualified buyers may compare options without seeing enough trust, proof, or clear public identity.
+The next step is to separate the visible symptom from the actual real problem before changing budget, vendor, content, page, or offer.

 SymptomLikely causeWhat to checkRoute

-AI answers skip the businessEntity, citation, or buyer-prompt signals are not readable enoughRun the buyer prompt and compare which names AI can explain cleanlyRead the related AI visibility problem
+AI answers skip the businessEntity, citation, or buyer-prompt signals are not clear enoughRun the buyer prompt and compare which names AI can explain cleanlyOpen the related AI visibility problem

 Competitors with weaker brands get namedTheir public proof and entity trail may be easier for AI to parseReview documented AI referral proof before treating this as content volumeReview proof